 Publisher: DK Publishing | Author: Chris Gatcum | Pages: 192 | ISBN-10: 1465449663 | ISBN-13: 978-1465449665

-If you're new to digital photography, this step-by-step manual is a great place to start.
+If you're new to digital photography, this step-by-step manual is one of the best photography books to help get you started.
 It does a great job at explaining how the camera works, what the different settings do, and the techniques you need to master, from exposure to shutter speed to aperture.
 To stop you getting lost, there are handy checklists to make sure you're keeping up, and comparison images that show you how camera settings produce different results.

-In this weighty book, last updated in 2014, photographer, writer and teacher Ben Long covers everything you need to know, from how to choose a camera to taking pictures and editing them.
+In this weighty book, fully updated in 2018, photographer, writer and teacher Ben Long covers everything you need to know, from how to choose a camera to taking pictures and editing them.
 Plus there are some great step-by-step tutorials to help you get started and improve your process and workflow.

 Ranging from the very basics to more advanced topics like exposure theory, composition, lighting and complex masking, this is more of a reference book than something you'll read from start to finish, but that in itself is no bad thing.